StarGate01/rfid-breakout/README.md

 The `39 mm * 39 mm` dual-side PCB carries a `35 mm * 35 mm` coil on the top side.

+[TODO] Add theory of tuning & NanoVNA

 The antenna coil has a theoretical inductance of `2.196 µH`.
-To achieve the theoretic ideal inductance of `2.46 µH` (for an IC input capacitance of `56 pF`), a tuning capacitor `C1` (0805 size) of `TBA pF` has to be added.
+To achieve the theoretic ideal inductance of `2.46 µH` (for an IC input capacitance of `56 pF`), a tuning capacitor `C1` (0805 size) of `[TODO] pF` has to be added.

 ## Thanks To

 This project has been generously sponsored and manufactured by [PCBWay](https://www.pcbway.com/).
-[TODO: review]
+The PCBs turned out great, as usual.
+A functional test will follow shortly [TODO].

 Special thanks to *Satur9* for the [Coil Inductance Calculator](https://forum.dangerousthings.com/t/coil-inductance-calculator/4952) and also general help with the PCB design.